MicrosoftDocs/memdocs/memdocs/intune/fundamentals/frontline-worker-overview.md

 :::image type="content" source="./media/frontline-worker-overview/android-flw-enrollment-options.png" alt-text="Diagram that shows all the Intune enrollment options for Android frontline worker devices in Microsoft Intune." lightbox="./media/frontline-worker-overview/android-flw-enrollment-options.png":::

 For FLW Android devices, the most common enrollment options are **Android Enterprise** and **Android Open Source Project (AOSP)**.
-Use the following image to help decide the path that's best for your FLW devices:
+You can use the following image to help decide the path that's best for your FLW devices:

 :::image type="content" source="./media/frontline-worker-overview/android-flw-options.png" alt-text="Diagram that shows Android Enterprise frontline worker scenario path in Microsoft Intune." lightbox="./media/frontline-worker-overview/android-flw-options.png":::

 When you use Android devices for frontline workers, the steps in this section help you determine the best enrollment option & the best device management experience for you and your end users.

 > [!NOTE]